lionirdeadman/lionirdeadman.github.io/content/2020-12-11-what-is-happening-in-centos-subreddit-and-more.md

 > The future of the CentOS Project is CentOS Stream, and over the next year we’ll be shifting focus from CentOS Linux, the rebuild of Red Hat Enterprise Linux (RHEL), to CentOS Stream, which tracks just ahead of a current RHEL release.
 CentOS Linux 8, as a rebuild of RHEL 8, will end at the end of 2021.
 CentOS Stream continues after that date, serving as the upstream (development) branch of Red Hat Enterprise Linux.

-Now, people are mad because they see this as not only a betrayal from the EOL they gave previously which would've ended in 2029 but also of what CentOS stood for to them.
+Now, people are mad because they see this as not only a betrayal from the EOL that was expected as a copy of RHEL which would've ended in 2029.
 A lot of people used CentOS like they'd use RHEL but simply without the entreprise support that Red Hat provided.

 From CentOS's perspective, this is seen as an opportunity to become more than a clone, they want to influence RHEL as seen from this exerpt :